 The hospital facility has 135 operating beds and performs around 4,500 operations annually.
 The facility is designated as a level 1A (or the highest level of surgical complexity within the VA healthcare system) medical center.

-Founded in 1908, The Children’s Hospital is a 284-bed facility serving a 13-state region, and is the only resource in a six-state region with the comprehensive array of specialized services very sick children need.
-Pediatric surgical services housed at Children's include cardiothoracic surgery, neurosurgery, ophthalmology, orthopedic surgery, otolaryngology, plastic surgery, pediatric surgery, urology, transplant surgery, burn surgery, and trauma.
-The hospital averages 10,000 inpatient admissions and nearly 14,900 surgical procedures per year, comprised of over 4100 inpatient and almost 10,700 outpatient procedures.
-The Children's Hospital is designated as a Level I Pediatric Trauma Center.
+Founded in 1908, Children’s Hospital Colorado is a 434-bed facility serving a 13-state region, and is the only resource in a six-state region with the comprehensive array of specialized services very sick children need.
+Children's Hospital Colorado is affiliated with the University of Colorado School of Medicine and offers a broad spectrum of pediatric medical and surgical training programs.
+Pediatric surgical services housed at Children's include bariatric surgery, cardiothoracic surgery, fetal surgery, neurosurgery, ophthalmology, orthopedic surgery, otolaryngology, plastic surgery, pediatric surgery, urology, transplant surgery, burn surgery, and trauma.
+The hospital averages 27,000 inpatient admissions and nearly 26,000 surgical procedures per year, comprised of over 6500 inpatient and approximately 21,000 outpatient procedures.
+Children's Hospital Colorado is designated as a Level I Pediatric Trauma Center.

-Starting in 2016-17, Surgery Residents from University of Colorado rotate through Memorial Hospital in Colorado Springs.
-This 564-bed hospital with a wide variety of clinical experience, performs over 6,600 inpatient surgical procedures and has over 136,000 emergency room visits per year.
-Residents are given the opportunity to participate in high-volume standard surgical procedures and are given exposure to robotic surgery.
+Surgery residents from the University of Colorado began rotating through Memorial Hospital in 2016-2017.
+Residents are given the opportunity to participate in high-volume standard surgical procedures and are given exposure to robotic surgery and complex orthopedic procedures.